 If you know you are going to be drinking at the Christmas party, have some recovery measures in place for afterwards.
-Increase your water intake, prepare a smoothie and give your body time to process the toxins.
+Increase your water intake, prepare a smoothie with collagen and give your body time to process the toxins.

 Your party regime

 The best possible skin needs a little advance work.